xiaofanc/Movie-Recommendation-AWS/README.md

 ### Build ETL Pipeline
-* Step 1: Implement the logic in etl.ipynb to extract data from s3, and load data back to S3
+* Step 1: Implement the logic in etl.ipynb to extract data from s3, and load data back to S3 in parquet format
 * Step 2: Data Wrangling with DataFrames and Spark SQL (clean and explore data)
 * Step 3: Transform data into fact and dimension tables, and load them to redshift